-Acupuncture is better studied, and practitioners are regulated in training and practice.
+Acupuncture currently has more definitive research and practitioners are regulated in training and practice.
 If you prefer a well-established alternative treatment option from a highly-trained therapist, acupuncture may be more beneficial for you.

 Dry needling is rather new, so research remains limited.
-Existing research shows very few side effects but good promise as a pain reliever.
+Existing research shows very few side effects and potential as a treatment for pain relief.
 Still, large-scale studies are lacking.

-Additionally, there isn’t any consistency in training, certification, or licensure at this time.
+Additionally, there isn’t any consistency in training, certification, or licensing at this time.
 This can lead to unsafe needle practices.